llvm/llvm-project/clang/docs/BoundsSafety.rst

 pointer attribute in the type of src.
 For instance, if the type of src is ``T *__single`` (with ``T`` being an arbitrary C type), ``(int *)src`` will be ``int *__single``.
-The reasoning behind this behavior is so that a C-style cast doesn’t introduce any unexpected side effects caused by an implicit cast of bounds attribute.
+The reasoning behind this behavior is so that a C-style cast doesn't introduce any unexpected side effects caused by an implicit cast of bounds attribute.

 Pointer casts can have explicit bounds annotations.
 For instance, ``(int